pankaja0285/era_v1_session10_pankaja/README.md

 ```
 2. Upload the notebook folder ***era_v1_session10_pankaja*** to google colab at [colab.google.com](https://colab.research.google.com/) and run it on colab<br/>

-### Group Normalization:
+### Implementing Residual Block:
-**File used: models/model.py, model with Net2 Class**
+**File used: models/model.py, model with Net Class and CiFAR_S10.ipynb**
 <p>
 Target:
-- create a model with Group Normalization as the normalization method
+- create a model with Residual block

 Results:
 - Total parameters: 6,573,120
 - Train accuracy of 88.14 and test accuracy of 89.38

 Analysis:
-- To see how the accuracy using residual blocks.
+- To see how the accuracy is, using residual blocks.
 </p>